 Much better is the 12.3-inch digital driver’s display you get on all but entry-level Elegance cars.
 Sure, it might not come with the same gorgeous Google maps as Audi’s Virtual Cockpit system, but it displays plenty of handy info right in your eye line – including sat-nav directions and which song is currently playing on the stereo.

-Speaking of stereos, the Crossback’s standard eight-speaker system is reasonably loud and crisp, but you can get an upgraded Focul unit in top-spec Ultra Prestige models for a bit of extra punch.
+Speaking of stereos, the DS 7 Crossback’s standard eight-speaker system is reasonably loud and crisp, but you can get an upgraded Focul unit in high-spec Ultra Prestige models for a bit of extra punch.